Underwater Strobes & flashes

 You can also read about choosing the right arms and clamps.

-Video tutorial on using a strobe
+Video tutorials on using a strobe

 Further Reading